Granularity: Data and information

 Finer granularity has overheads for data input and storage.
 This manifests itself in a higher number of objects and methods in the object-oriented programming paradigm or more subroutine calls for procedural programming and parallel computing environments.
 It does however offer benefits in flexibility of data processing in treating each data field in isolation if required.
 A performance problem caused by excessive granularity may not reveal itself until scalability becomes an issue.

-Photographic film

-In photography, granularity is a measure of film grain.
-It is measured using a particular standard procedure but in general a larger number means the grains of silver are larger and there are fewer grains in a given area.
+Within database design and data warehouse design, data grain can also refer to the smallest combination of columns in a table which makes the rows (also called records) unique.